Analysis | The Republicans who won’t be speaking at the convention, and what that says about the GOP

 Again, Republican wariness with Trump is nothing new.
 But the convention forces what Republicans would prefer to remain in the shadows out into the light.
 There is a real rift in the party about whether and how much to support the president, especially as polls show he could lose in November.

-Oh, and on the first day of the Republicans’ convention, Fox News reports that Flake and more than two dozen former Republican members of Congress will be part of a “Republicans for Biden” campaign.
+Oh, and on the first day of the Republicans’ convention, Fox News reported that Flake and more than two dozen former Republican members of Congress will be part of a “Republicans for Biden” campaign.